khalilof/Sud/bestpractice.md

 The [DataCite Metadata Schema [external link]](https://schema.datacite.org) has become a de facto standard for describing research data.
 Despite all of its efforts to standardize metadata allocation, this schema offers a great deal of leeway and alternatives in detail.
 For example, it is optional to clearly identify languages used in the metadata either via ISO 639-1 or ISO 639-2 language tags.
 The value of metadata increases with its consistency, which is achieved through compliance with standards.
 One of the aims of the Best Practice Guide presented here is therefore to limit the choices provided by DataCite by specifying a preference, and in this way to ensure as much consistency as possible.

 This document is a guideline for the use of the official [DataCite Metadata Schema documentation [external link]](https://schema.datacite.org), [version 4.5 [external link]](https://doi.org/10.14454/znvd-6q68).
-A support documentation for more convenience and better navigation can be found here as a HTML version [DataCite Metadata Schema Documentation [external link, different versions available]](https://datacite-metadata-schema.readthedocs.io).
+A more convenient support documentation with better navigation can be found here as a HTML version [DataCite Metadata Schema Documentation [external link](https://datacite-metadata-schema.readthedocs.io).
 It is meant for researchers, IT and library support staff.
 Further information on the schema can be found on the [DataCite support site [external link]](https://support.datacite.org/docs/datacite-metadata-schema).

-To create a DataCite XML file for the project you want to describe, we recommend to you to use the [DataCite Metadata Generator [external link]](https://dhvlab.gwi.uni-muenchen.de/datacite-generator/).
+To create a DataCite XML file, we recommend to you to use the [DataCite Metadata Generator [external link]](https://dhvlab.gwi.uni-muenchen.de/datacite-generator/).
 This tool is kept in sync with this guideline, safe for transmission times inbetween versions.
 If you want to create metadata for research data on a scale that is too large for manual procedures, please contact one of the institutions named above.

 ## Overview

-The first part, [General Best Practice](#a-general-best-practice), is a selection of recommendations and obligations when using DataCite in general.
-It has been written in an FAQ-style (Frequently Asked Questions).
+The first part, [General Best Practice](#a-general-best-practice), is a selection of recommendations and obligations when using DataCite in general and was written in an FAQ-style (Frequently Asked Questions).

 The second part, [Best Practice for specific fields](#b-best-practice-for-specific-fields), gives more details for each of the 20 metadata fields of the DataCite metadata standard.